Kang Min-soo

-Kang Min-soo (Korean: 강민수; born 14 February 1986) is a South Korean football player who plays at center back for Incheon United.
-He also played for Chunnam Dragons, Jeju United, Jeonbuk Hyundai Motors, Suwon Bluewings and Ulsan Hyundai.
+Kang Min-soo (Korean: 강민수; born 14 February 1986) is a South Korean former football player who plays as a center back.
+He played for Chunnam Dragons, Jeju United, Jeonbuk Hyundai Motors, Suwon Bluewings and Ulsan Hyundai.

 He was a member of South Korea Olympic football team and South Korea national football team.

 His first match is 2008 Summer Olympics football qualification second round against Yemen U-23 football team at 28 February 2007.
 And his international debut match is Friendly match against Netherlands at 2 June 2007.